marcinofulus/iCSEbook1/iCSE4school/source/Final_z03_AcEff_AO_EN.rst

 .. end of output

+Ready animation.
+We see the sequence of plots for different time arguments.

 .. sagecellserver::

-    sage: # Ready animation.
-We see the sequence of plots for different time arguments.
-    sage: # %time
+    sage: %time
     sage: anim.show()

 .. end of output